 Material prepared for the Bulletin of Science, Technology and Society can include original research articles or reflection on STS topics.
 We emphasize articles of general interest to those in STS fields, which can be used at different educational levels.
 Subjects include but are not limited to:

 - Technology assessment

-- Impact of technology upon human values and religious insights
+- Impact of STS upon human values, religious insights, and work and labor

-- The public understanding of technology and science
+- Public understanding of technology and science, especially in science education

-- Professional Activities of individuals who are active in STS
+- Professional activities of individuals active in STS

-- Letters to the editor and responses of earlier printed articles
+- Letters to the editor and responses to earlier printed articles

 The goal of the Bulletin of Science, Technology & Society is to provide a means of communication within as wide a spectrum of the STS community as possible.
 This includes faculty and students from sciences, engineering, the humanities, and social science which teach integrative STS subject matters.
 It also includes professionals in government, industry and universities, ranging from philosophers and historians of science to social scientists concerned with the effects of science and technology, scientists and engineers involved with the study and policy-making of their own craft, and the concerned general leader.

 A third category of readers represents "society": all journalists dealing with the impacts of science and technology in their respected fields, the public interest groups and the attentive public.
 The scope of the Bulletin of Science, Technology & Society is that which is of value in STS pedagogy at either the university or K-12 level.
 Such material can include original articles describing research or reflection on STS topics.